-Quasi-particles describes a physical concept, which treats elementary excitations in solids, like spin waves, as particles.
-As the particles do not consist of matter, they are called quasi particles.
+Quasi particles describe a physical concept that treats elementary excitations in solids, like spin waves, as particles.
+As the particles do not consist of matter, they are called quasi-particles.
 Comprising many particles, the quasi-particles- which in many ways behave just like a particle themselves.

 Scientists from the TU Wien (Vienna) now discovered this kind of quasiparticle in computer simulations.
 They dubbed it as pi-ton, a quasi-particle that contains two electrons and two holes.

 Dr. Anna Kauch, the first author of the paper, said, “The name pi-ton comes from the fact that the two electrons and two holes are held together by charge density fluctuations or spin fluctuations that always reverse their character by 180 degrees from one lattice point of the crystal to the next—i.e., by an angle of pi, measured in radians.”